tsl143/itsopensource/content/blog/how-to-reduce-node-docker-image-size-by-ten-times/index.md

 CMD http-server ./dist
 ```

-By using this `Dockerfile` the image size is dropped to `157MB` \o/
+By using this `Dockerfile` the image size dropped to `157MB` \o/

 ![docker4](./docker4.png)

 ### Conclusion

-By applying these 3 simple steps, we made our docker image size 10 times lesser.
+By applying these 3 simple steps, we reduced our docker image size by 10 times.

 Cheers!